Yuralume

 While you're away, Mira is still living her own day.

 No account, no memory writes, no background loop.
-This is a pre-written simulation, not live AI — it shows the first impression the hosted demo is meant to create.
-The live version below generates this in real time.
+This is a pre-written simulation, not live AI — a first taste of how a character keeps living her own day between chats.

 Character creation flow

-Watch the current alpha flow for creating a character and preparing the first self-host experience.
+Watch the character creation flow and the first self-host setup.

 Schedules, story events, and Telegram